DamNT055/avinash-218/README.md

 <p>

-- Computer Science & Engineering - Final year @ Mepco Schlenk Engineering College. 🎓
+- Artificial Intelligence - 3rd year @ FPT University HCM. 🎓
 - Looking for opportunities and collaborations in the field of data science. ✅
 - Seeking opportunities to work in a challenging environments and push my boundaries. 💪
 - Technical Blogger 📝